José Silva (baseball)

-José Leonel Silva (born December 19, 1973 in Tijuana, Mexico) is a Mexican former right-handed pitcher.
-He last played for the Rieleros de Aguascalientes of the Mexican League.
-He played all or part of six seasons in Major League Baseball with the Toronto Blue Jays in 1996, Pittsburgh Pirates from 1997 until 2001, and the Cincinnati Reds in 2002.
+José Leonel Silva (born December 19, 1973) is a Mexican former professional baseball pitcher.
+He played in Major League Baseball for the Toronto Blue Jays, Pittsburgh Pirates, and Cincinnati Reds, and in the Chinese Professional Baseball League (CPBL) for the La New Bears.

+Career

 Silva was drafted out of Hilltop High School in Chula Vista, California.
 He last pitched in the affiliated minor leagues in 2006 for the Oklahoma RedHawks, and has been playing in the Mexican League since then.

+Silva became a pitching coach in the San Diego area.